rudeboybert/forestecology/README.md

-We use the [`blockCV`](https://github.com/rvalavi/blockCV) package to define the spatial grid, whose elements will act as the folds in our leave-one-out (by “one” we meen “one grid block”) cross-validation scheme.
+We use the [`blockCV`](https://github.com/rvalavi/blockCV) package to define the spatial grid, whose elements will act as the folds in our leave-one-out (by “one” we mean “one grid block”) cross-validation scheme.
+The upshot here is we add `foldID` to `growth_df` which identifies which fold each individual is in, and the creation of a `cv_grid_sf` object which gives the geometry of the cross validation grid.

 **Big Woods**: